Yankees vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 49 of the 89 games they were listed as the moneyline favorite this season (55.1%).
+- The Yankees have a 49-40 record in games they were favored on the moneyline (winning 55.1% of those games).

-- When it has played as moneyline favorites with odds of -125 or shorter, New York has a 42-31 record (winning 57.5% of its games).
+- New York has a 42-31 record (winning 57.5% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this matchup's moneyline, the Yankees' implied win probability is 55.6%.
+- Based on this contest's moneyline, the Yankees have an implied win probability of 55.6%.

-- In the 152 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 68 times (68-75-9).
+- New York has played in 153 games with an over/under set, and have combined with its opponents to go over the total 68 times (68-76-9).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!